 Since our inception in August 2011, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, undertaking preclinical studies and clinical trials and establishing arrangements with third parties for the manufacture of initial quantities of our product candidates and component materials.
-To date, we have not generated any revenue from product sales and have financed our operations primarily through the IPO, private placement of our securities, license agreements and grant proceeds.
-As of September 30, 2020, we had raised an aggregate of \$210.7 million of net proceeds from the IPO and \$177.1 million from the private sale of preferred stock.
-As of September 30, 2020, our principal source of liquidity was cash and cash equivalents, which totaled \$340.0 million.
+To date, we have financed our operations through license revenue generated through the GSK Collaboration Agreement and through our Initial Public Offering, or IPO.
+Through September 30, 2021, we had raised an aggregate of \$210.6 million of net proceeds from the IPO and \$177.1 million from the sale of preferred stock.
+For the three and nine months ended September 30, 2021, we have earned \$104.3 from license revenue.
+As of September 30, 2021, our principal source of liquidity was cash and cash equivalents, which totaled \$899.7 million.

-We have incurred recurring losses since inception.
-Our net losses were \$10.7 million and \$6.9 million for the three months ended September 30, 2020 and 2019, respectively, and \$23.1 million and \$17.1 million for the nine months ended September 30, 2020 and 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$59.0 million.
-Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
+For the first time since inception, we recognized revenue in the current period.
+All license revenue was all earned through the GSK Collaboration Agreement.
+Our net income was \$69.6 million for the three months ended September 30, 2021 and our net losses were \$10.7 million for the three months ended September 30, 2020, respectively.
+Our net income was \$29.6 million for the nine months ended September 30, 2021 and our net losses were \$23.1 million for the nine months ended September 30, 2020, respectively.
+As of September 30, 2021, we had an accumulated deficit of \$44.2 million.
+Our ability to generate product revenue sufficient to achieve sustained profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.

-We expect to continue to incur significant expenses and increasing operating losses in connection with ongoing development activities, particularly if and as we:
+We expect to continue to incur significant expenses in connection with ongoing development activities, particularly if and as we:

-- continue preclinical studies and clinical trials and initiate new clinical trials for our product candidates; - pursue regulatory approvals for our product candidates; - advance the development of our product candidate pipeline; - continue research activities as we seek to discover and develop additional product candidates; - · obtain, maintain, expand and protect our intellectual property portfolio; - hire additional research and development, clinical and commercial personnel;

-- · scale up our clinical and regulatory capabilities; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our transition to operating as a public company.
+- continue preclinical studies and clinical trials and initiate new clinical trials for our product candidates; - pursue regulatory approvals for our product candidates; - advance the development of our product candidate pipeline; - continue research activities as we seek to discover and develop additional product candidates; - obtain, maintain, expand and protect our intellectual property portfolio; - hire additional research and development, clinical and commercial personnel; - scale up our clinical and regulatory capabilities; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our transition to operating as a public company.